okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 ## Deploying CW20 taught by hand
 [CW20's](https://github.com/CosmWasm/cw-plus/tree/main/packages/cw20) contract standard is similar to that of ERC20, and [cw20-base](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base) is a basic implementation of the CW20 standard.
-Next, we will take the cw20-base contract as an example to introduce the entire process of smart contracts on OKTCWasm from compilation to deployment and interaction.
+Next, we will take the cw20-base contract as an example to introduce the entire process of smart contracts on OKTC wasm from compilation to deployment and interaction.
 Content is applicable to all learners, regardless of experience with Rust and Go.
 The goal of this section is to provide easy to understand instructions and a first-hand experience for first-time users with the following step-by-step guide.
 - **Compile contract**: demonstrate how to download and compile wasm bytecode file from smart contract code.
 - **Optimize compilation**: demonstrate how to optimize a wasm bytecode file to the most suitable size.
 - **Upload contract code**: demonstrate how to upload compiled contract code (wasm file) to blockchain.